 The result of these false promises is that a wonderful medical procedure that can help so many become distrusted and discredited.

-Rapid Opiate Detox is greatly beneficial and probably the best detoxification in history, but like with any medical procedure, its safety and results are as good as the capabilities and honesty of the providers.
+Rapid Detox is greatly beneficial and probably the best detoxification in history.
+Still, like with any medical procedure, its safety and results are as good as the providers’ capabilities and honesty.

-Waismann Method® professionals hope that an industry-wide standard of care is established to all rapid detox providers.
-That patients suffering from opioid use disorder, receive the same level of medical care as they would with any other medical condition.
-Meanwhile, the Waismann staff will continue to work diligently to provide the best opioid treatment available, while educating the public about what rapid opiate detox safety facts.
+Waismann Method® professionals hope that an industry-wide standard of care is established for all rapid detox providers.
+Those patients suffering from opioid use disorder receive the same medical care level as they would with any other medical condition.
+Meanwhile, the Waismann staff will continue to work diligently to provide the best opioid treatment available while educating the public about rapid opiate detox safety facts.

 Last Updated on